-2) Maintenance and system re-tune: Some systems can simply benefit from some basic maintenance being performed.
+Some sound systems can simply benefit from some basic maintenance being performed.
 Having a sound company that designs and installs church sound systems can provide you with a re-tuning of your sound system that will cost far less than replacing equipment.
 While not every system will benefit from this, its a good thing to look at as an option.
 If certain items need to be repaired or replaced, they can help you out with pulling old equipment, replacing it or sending it in for repair.

-3) Moving your speaker system: Oftentimes feedback is caused by poorly placed speakers.
-While this is not 100% the case, many churches who are limited in their budgets can have the speakers moved to a place where they will provide highher gain before feedback, etc. Placement is so crucial in a sound system, and this is one easy step that can sometimes be taken.
+Oftentimes feedback is caused by poorly placed speakers.
+While this is not 100% the case, many churches who are limited in their budgets can have the speakers moved to a place where they will provide higher gain before feedback, etc. Placement is so crucial in a sound system, and this is one easy step that can sometimes be taken.

-4) Upgrade speakers: This can sometimes be far less costly than upgrading your entire system.
+Upgrading your church loudspeakers can sometimes be far less costly than upgrading your entire system.
 If you deal with poor sound quality, coverage or feedback than upgrading your speakers and making sure they are in the proper place can make a world of difference.
-The sound company you work will be able to provide you with a new speaker system.
 Most of the time, design software is now used to ensure that a) the correct speakers are being chosen for the room, and b) they are placed in the spot that will provide the optimum performance.
 While this is more expensive than the other options, sometimes this can provide the most benefit.

-5) Training: Most churches will benefit from a training program.
+Most churches will benefit from a training program.
 However small or large your church is, training is key.
 Making sure that your sound team has the right tools to perform their job will help ensure consistency and a higher level of quality.
-If you cannot find a local company that provides a training program, please check out ours here .
-We provide a variety of programs to help your team perform at its best!